 • Final approval from applicable fire department if required by conditions of approval

 Once all final inspections are received, a certificate of occupancy is issued for residential and commercial permits.
-Certificates of occupancy are not issued for cabins, however a Letter of Completions is issued.
-Accessory structures, such as barns, garages, or storage buildings may request a Letter of Completion when final inspection has been approved.
-If you are unsure as to which final inspections are required prior to certificate of occupancy issuance, please contact our offices.
+Certificates of occupancy are not issued for cabins, however a Letter of Completion is issued.
+For accessory structures, such as barns, garages, or storage buildings, a Letter of Completion will be issued.
+These documents will automatically attach to the permit within 24 hours of final inspection and can be accessed via Customer Access Portal under the box labeled Attached Documents

-The Building Official requires inspectors to charge $48 for an inspection that is not ready as requested.
-The $48 charge will not be assessed if the office is contacted and the inspection is canceled before the inspector arrives.
-Please call as early as possible to prevent this fee from being assessed.
+The Building Official requires inspectors to charge a fee per our adopted fee table for an inspection that is not ready as requested, for which no access or site address is provided, permit card or approved plans are not on site, or required corrections have not been made.
+The fee may be waived if our office is contacted and the inspection is canceled before the inspector goes to the site.
+Please call as early as possible to prevent assessing this fee..